negatic/ArchiPy/README.md

 ## 🛠️ Prerequisites

-Before you begin, ensure you have the following installed:
+Before starting with ArchiPy, ensure you have:

 - **Python 3.13 or higher**
-  `archipy` is compatible with Python 3.13 and above but does not support Python 4 or higher.
+  ArchiPy is compatible with Python 3.13+.
-  To check your Python version, run:
   ```bash
   python --version
   ```